FendiAnwarRifai/chaters-Frontend/README.md

 ## About The Project

 Chaters is a messaging application for smartphones.
 Chaters is a cross-platform messaging application that allows us to exchange messages without credit, because Chaters uses internet data packages.
 Chaters application uses internet connection 3G, 4G or WiFi for data communication.
-By using WhatsApp, we can chat online, share files, exchange photos and more
+By using Chaters, we can chat online, share files, exchange photos and more

 ### Built With